CCaillol/Kuki/README.md

      ![Kuki_WordPairs_Heatmap](https://user-images.githubusercontent.com/103048285/162164132-9c5bd2d4-a4f1-4dab-8c16-98a2b08893ab.png)
 - The list of stimuli (18 total, 9 word pairs).
 - The Matlab script used to export the EPG data and create heatmaps.
+See EPG_LiveCode.mlx and EPG_LiveCode.pdf.
+- The files needed to run the Matlabd script and obtain the outputs found in this repository.
+See folder ScriptFiles.

 # Materials